Philip Krohn – AuxArt 1

-My sound installation was composed from field recordings, detuned piano, modular and software synthesizers, and found objects.
+My surround sound composition for a sculptural environment was created from detuned piano, modular and software synths, field recordings, and found objects.
 Created over a period of 5 days preceding the exhibition, the pieces were largely improvised and layered in long takes.
-A (re)mixed stereo version of the work was released as Cyclical Traces.
+A remixed stereo version of the work was released as Cyclical Traces.

-This large sculptural form was created by the artist from reclaimed lumber scraps, discarded clothing and recycled inner tubes.
+This large wooden form was created by the artist from reclaimed lumber scraps, discarded clothing and recycled inner tubes.
 The work occupied the new Portland art space, Building5, for a week in June, 2021.
 A 6.1 speaker system surrounded the woven shape, and listeners could rest inside or wander through the space.
-Several artists were invited to contribute multichannel sound for a limited duration.
+Several artists were invited to contribute multichannel sound, each for a limited duration.

 Bill Will – Fun House